mirceanton/mirceanton.com/content/post/0005-setting-up-a-ceph-cluster-in-proxmox/index.md

 Still, it's nice and stable, and totally fine for CephFS data, ISOs, and backups.

+---

+So yeah, that’s my Ceph setup.
 Considering this is all running on a 3-node Proxmox cluster with consumer hardware and 10Gb networking, I'd say that's a massive win.
-Ceph might be complex to set up, but once it's humming… it really does feel like magic.
+Ceph might be complex to set up, but once it's humming... it really does feel like magic.